sirkingbinx/BinxModManager/README.md

-# PygmyModManager
+# Binx's Mod Manager
-PygmyModManager is a fast and simple mod manager for Gorilla Tag (or most BepInEx-based games) that reads from MonkeModManager info lists.
+This is my own personal mod manager thing that reads from MonkeModManager info lists.
 It is pretty configurable and comes with a couple baked in tools:

-- **Text Editor**: Mostly used for editing mod configs
+- **Text Editor**: Mostly used for editing mod configs, but can also edit the text++ config files that I use
 - **Source Manager**: You can change what and how many sources you want.
 You can add custom lists of mods.

 It also uses the GitHub API to get the latest release of any mod, so nobody has to update a list for your mod for it to update :+1:

 > [!NOTE]
-> Based on docs found [here](https://docs.github.com/en/rest/releases/releases?apiVersion=2022-11-28).
+> Updating from github is based on docs found [here](https://docs.github.com/en/rest/releases/releases?apiVersion=2022-11-28).
 Works given you provide a ``git_path`` in your release info.

 ## Install
 ### From Releases
-Download the latest relase from [here](https://github.com/sirkingbinx/PygmyModManager/releases/latest).
+Download the latest release from [here](https://github.com/sirkingbinx/BinxModManager/releases/latest).
 ### From Source
 - Requires Visual Studio 2022